 This does mean that coconut oil naturally contains a little MCT oil.
+MCT oil is made of MCT acids only, whereas coconut oil is made of both medium-chain and long-chain fatty acids.
 But the fact that extra oils are included as well means that coconut oil provides different benefits and effects.
 For example, coconut oil has a high smoking point, so many people use it as a cooking ingredient.

 Benefits of Coconut Oil